H3xept/6-dof-simulator/README.md

 ## Inspect received actuator controls
 To display the received actuator controls from the autopilot, uncomment the relevant define in `Drone.cc`.

+# Maintenance
+## CAELUS_FDM dependency
+The 6DOFSimulator uses the equations of motion implemented in the CAELUS_FDM package.
+The desired version is specified in the `dependencies/CMakeLists.txt` file, under the `GIT_TAG` key.

+If one desires to use another version of the CAELUS_FDM library:

+1. Update the GIT_TAG value with the desired commit hash
+2. Re-issue the installation command for the 6DOF library (`bash setup.sh`)